Co-operative Commonwealth Federation (Manitoba): CCF in Government, its struggles, challenges and setbacks

-In 1944, the national party was performing well in the polls and a CCF government was elected in neighbouring Saskatchewan.
+In 1944, the national party was performing well in the polls and the party's membership had grown from 800 in 1942 to over 4,000 by 1944.
+Furthermore, a CCF government was elected in neighbouring Saskatchewan.
 The Manitoba CCF hoped to repeat this success the following year, but won only 10 seats out of 55.
 This failure was due in part to the province's outdated electoral boundaries, which favoured rural ridings at the expense of the cities.

 Farmer resigned as party leader in 1947, and was replaced the following year by Edwin Hansford.
 The party won only seven seats in the election of 1949, amid a period of generally poor fortunes for left-wing parties in Canada.
 Hansford resigned as leader in 1952, replaced by Scottie Bryce.

 The selection of Bryce was somewhat unusual, in that he was a federal MP without experience in the provincial house.
 He was apparently chosen as party leader due to fears that his federal seat would be eliminated by redistribution.
 Bryce ultimately decided against joining provincial politics, and was replaced by Lloyd Stinson before the 1953 election.

 Stinson was probably the most adept of the Manitoba CCF's leaders, but he was unable to translate his personal popularity and charisma into victory at the polls.
 The party fell to five seats in 1953, during the first election to be held after the province's Liberal-Conservative coalition dissolved amid acrimony.

 The Liberal government of Douglas Campbell became increasingly unpopular in the mid-1950s, and the CCF was able to tap into some of the public's discontent.
-Stinson was relatively popular among the province's "centre-left" voters, and the CCF increased its seat total to eleven in 1958.
+Stinson was relatively popular among the province's centre-left voters, and the CCF increased its seat total to eleven in 1958.

 The primary benefactors of Campbell's unpopularity, however, were the Progressive Conservatives under Dufferin Roblin, who won 26 seats out of 57.
-The Campbell government initially attempted to stay in power through an alliance with the CCF, which turned down this offer (perhaps due to the disappointment of 1940-43).
+The Campbell government initially attempted to stay in power through an alliance with the CCF, which turned down this offer.
 Roblin was sworn in as Premier later in the year.

-Roblin's government put the CCF in a paradoxical situation, as the new Premier initiated long-overdue progressive legislation and outflanked the CCF in a bid for centre-left voters.
+Roblin's government put the CCF in a paradoxical situation.
+Many of Roblin's policies were similar to the CCF platform and he outflanked the CCF in a bid for centre-left voters.
 The CCF was forced to lend support to Roblin's initiatives, thereby providing his ministry with the legislative record it needed to win a majority the following year.
-The Tories won 38 seats the following year, with the CCF dropping to 10.
+The Tories won 36 seats in 1959, with the CCF dropping to 10.
 Stinson resigned as party leader in 1960, and was replaced by Russ Paulley.